Shalashtein/labbesne_mvp/README.md

 ### Install video codec H264

-On our pedagogical platform (Kitt, you'll soon discover it!), we have some videos.
 By default Firefox on Linux cannot play them as they use an unsupported codec (H264).
 To get those videos working for you, you need to run this:

 ```bash
 sudo apt install libavcodec-extra -y